KorAP/KorAP-Tokenizer/Readme.md

 i.e. the calculation of the DFA, takes about 4 to 20 minutes, depending on your hardware, and requires a lot of heap space.

-For this reason the java source that is generated from the jflex source is distributed with the source code and not deleted on `mvn clean`.

-If you want to modify the jflex source, while keeping the abbreviation lists, you will need ad least 5 GB of free RAM.

 ## Documentation
 The KorAP tokenizer reads from standard input and writes to standard output.
 It supports multiple modes of operations.